Terence-Babarinsa/E-commerce-automation/README.md

 ### Features
 - BDD test scripts that are written in Gherkin syntax
 ### StepDefinitions
-- StepDefinitions that generated from feature files
+- StepDefinitions generated from feature files
 - Each method correlates with a statement on each test script line
 ### POM
 - Page Object Models that contain locators for IWebelements and the interactions with the elements
 ### GetMethods
 - Class to assigns the relevant locators for a webelement
 ### Properties
-- Enumerator that has specified locators that are assigned by the GetMethods Class
+- Enumerator with locators for Iwebelements that are assigned by the GetMethods Class